schbrongx/certmanager/README.md

    ```
     By default, the app will be available at http://127.0.0.1:5000/.

+    Keep in mind that the flask development server is not suitable for a production environment.
+Consider Running
+    Certmanager with gunicorn and ideally place it behind a reverse proxy like Nginx.

+    #### Install Gunicorn:

+    Gunicorn is a Python WSGI HTTP Server that can serve your Flask app in a production environment:
+    ```bash
+    pip install gunicorn
+    ````

+    #### Run Flask  with Gunicorn:
+    You can run your Flask app with Gunicorn using the following command:
+    ````bash
+    gunicorn -w 4 -b 0.0.0.0:8000 app:app
+    ````

+    Explanation:
+    * -w 4: This specifies the number of worker processes to handle requests.
+Adjust based on your server's resources (e.g., 2-4 workers per CPU core).
+    * -b 0.0.0.0:8000: Binds Gunicorn to port 8000.
+You can adjust this if you prefer a different port.
+    * app:app: This refers to your Flask app object.
+In this case, app.py contains app = Flask(__name__), so app:app is correct.

 ### Configuration

 * The app uses TinyDB to store certificate metadata.